The covers of His Dark Materials - UK

 Just like the ‘Junior Editions’ illustrated by Dominic Harman in 2006, these feel like the publisher realising that the existing covers were looking very grown-up and the core market of children might not be tempted to pick up the books as they currently existed, leading to them commissioning such a colourful and stylised illustrator.

-The Castrillon covers go the classic 'objects' route with The Subtle Knife and The Amber Spyglass, except with Northern Lights breaks the pattern by centring Iorek instead of the alethiometer.
-I always love Castrillon's work and these are really pretty and fun.
+The Castrillon covers go the classic 'objects' route with The Subtle Knife and The Amber Spyglass, except with Northern Lights breaking the pattern by centring Iorek instead of the alethiometer.
+I always love Castrillon's work and these are really pretty and fun, especially in real life due to the wealth of foiling on each.

 That is only one of several 'special editions' the last few years have seen.
 Scholastic has been happily capitalising on the particular attention on their star property brought about by both the BBC/HBO adaptation and the ongoing publication of the The Book of Dust sequel trilogy.